-Canon 1300D versus Canon 450D
+Canon 1300D vs 450D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 450D (labelled Canon XSi in some countries) are two digital cameras that were announced, respectively, in March 2016 and January 2008.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 450D (labelled Canon XSi in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 450D provides 12.2 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 450D provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 450D is somewhat smaller (3 percent) than the Canon 1300D.
 However, the 450D is markedly heavier (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 450D are weather-sealed.